The 10 Best Birthstone Bracelets to Match that Birthstone Ring You Love!

 This one is a great solo wear option.
 While it feels graceful enough, it does not really carry the evening to wear aesthetic.
 We strongly feel it will work better with business wear and casual looks.
 You can select your birth month and those of your significant other.
 For a beautiful relationship-focused piece select your birth month, the birth month of your significant other, and the stone for the month of your anniversary.
 This takes the birthstone concept to a higher level and we love it!

 10. Multi-bead Charm Bracelet

-Our final picks takes the birthstone concept and goes straight over the edge with it in the best way possible.
+Our final picks take the birthstone concept and go straight over the edge with it in the best way possible.
 Not only does this Pandora inspired bracelet have your birthstone, it includes a charm with the month and several color-matched beads in the appropriate color.

 A Brief History of Birthstone Jewelry

 Birthstone jewelry had been a constant for many decades.
 There are countless stories as to how we came to assign a stone to a birth month.
 The most popular version dates back to the breastplate of the biblical figure, Aaron.
 His armor is said to have been adorned with twelve stones, one for each of the twelve tribes of Israel.
 This breastplate, which was apparently stored in the Second Temple in Jerusalem is said to have included emerald, sapphire, diamond, topaz, carbuncle, sardius, agate, ligure, amethyst, onyx, jasper, and beryl.